-As a child, HOWARD AXELROD dreamed of a festival that everyone in the world attended.
-Now he realize that it’s been happening all along.
+As a child, Howard Axelrod dreamed of a festival that everyone in the world attended.
+Now he realizes that it’s been happening all along.

 Through third and fourth grade, I had a recurring fantasy, though I thought of it as a project.
 Night after night, surrounded by my retinue of stuffed animals, I’d lie awake elaborating and refining.
 No dreams of tree houses for me, no plans of revenge on my older brother.
 Just my nightly planning for the World Festival.